 For information on the function of the parts, see Emergency puncture repair kit - overview (p.
-344).
+348).

-- Set up the warning triangle and activate the hazard warning lights if a tyre is being sealed in a trafficked location. - If the puncture was caused by a nail or similar, allow this to remain in the tyre.
-It helps to seal the hole. - Detach the label for maximum permitted speed (which is fitted on one side of the compressor) and affix it to the steering wheel.
-You should not drive faster than 80 km/h (50 mph) after the emergency tyre repair kit has been used. - 3.
-Check that the switch is in position 0, and take out the electrical cable and the air hose. - 4.
-Unscrew the orange-coloured cap from the compressor, and unscrew the cork from the bottle.
+1. Set up the warning triangle and activate the hazard warning lights if a tyre is being sealed in a trafficked location.

+If the puncture was caused by a nail or similar, allow this to remain in the tyre.
+It helps to seal the hole.

+- Detach the label for maximum permitted speed (which is fitted on one side of the compressor) and affix it to the steering wheel.
+You should not drive faster than 80 km/h (50 mph) after the emergency tyre repair kit has been used. - Check that the switch is in position 0 (Off), and locate the electrical cable and the air hose. - 4.
+Unscrew the orange-coloured cap from the compressor, and unscrew the cork from the sealing fluid bottle.